 7. Splinter Removal

-If you have a splinter, apply a paste of baking soda and water, and cover with a Band-Aid.
-After about 12 hours, you’ll be able to remove the splinter with ease.
+If you have a splinter, apply a paste of baking soda and water and cover it with a Band‑Aid.
+After about 12 hours, you should be able to remove the splinter with ease.

 8. Relief from Foot Fatigue